fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 **1. fork -> 2. clone -> 3. edit -> 4. push -> 5. pull**

-In what does that mean in normal language 🙈:
+What does that mean in normal language? 🙈:

-1. Make a copy of the project on your Github account
+1. Fork: Make a **copy of the project** on your Github account
-2. Dowload the project from Github on your computer
+2. Clone: **Dowload the project** from Github on your computer
-3. Edit a couple of things in a file ( you will help write the greatest story the world has ever heard and this will be your contribution to the project 🔥 )
+3. Edit: That's self-explanatory - here you will **help us write the Greatest Story the World has Ever heard!! 🔥** )
-4. Update and send the changes to your online Github project
+4. Push: **Update and send the changes** to your online Github repository
-5. Send your contribution to the original github repository (for them to review)
+5. Pull: **Send your contribution to the original github repository** (for them to later review..)

-That may sound still a bit intimidating, but don't worry I got you!
+That may sound still a bit intimidating, but don't worry I got you! 👯‍♀️

 Btw, the above steps shown are how all the devs in the world contribute to software projects online!

-With this project, you will have a great undersanding of the mechanics with Github so you are ready for your next contribution!
+With this project, you will have a great undersanding of the mechanics behind Github so that you are ready for your next contribution!

-You ready??
+You reeeeeady??
 Let's do it - we got this ☕️🫶

 Requirement: If not already done, download Git [here]([url](https://docs.github.com/en/get-started/quickstart/set-up-git)).